heapwolf/level-replicator/README.md

 ```

 ## PEER DISCOVERY
 Server lists are a nightmare to maintain.
-They also don't work in auto-scaling
+They also don't work well in
-scenarios.
-So `level-replicator` uses UDP multicast to discover peers that it
+auto-scaling scenarios.
+So `level-replicator` prefers to use UDP multicast to
-will replicate with.
+discover peers that it will replicate with.

-Not all replication scenarios will be within the same subnet, so you may want
+Because not all VPCs support multicast and not all replication scenarios will
+be within the same subnet, you may want to add known servers to a configuration,
-to add known servers to your configuration, for instance...
+for instance...

 ```json
 { servers: ['100.2.14.104:8000', '100.2.14.105:8000'] }